fabianosan/HomeAssistantAssistAWS/doc/en/INSTALLATION.md

   #### This setup add prompter feature to enable Alexa conversations started from Home Assistant

   1. Enable the configuration in Alexa skill:
-    - Add the following line to your `config.cfg` file:
+    - Verify that the `assist_input_entity` environment variable is created and configured as below in AWS Lambda:

       ```
       assist_input_entity = input_text.assistant_input